Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 And the "News" page has some major responsiveness issues - it looks poorly on smaller screens - especially the form; and there's a bug wit the footer on more medium screen width in that it doesn't stay on the bottom of the page.

+A weired glitch has been spotted with the black background of the index.html page, and the deployment site: sometimes the backgroun loads, and sometime not, without any alterations being made to the code.

+More about "deployment-glitching" further down.

 ---

 ## **Technologies and Tools Used**